Amebis/WinStd/README.md

 This project does not require building.
 Just `#include` individual files from this repository into your source code and get started.

-### Lightweight Classes
+### Memory and Resource Helper Classes

-...to simplify Windows allocated memory and resources focused on their release to prevent leakage

-The classes provide unified create methods and free destructors.
+Simplify memory and resource management.
+The classes release memory and resources automatically.
 They are like _smart-pointers_ for various Windows resources.
-Once created, you use the class instance as a snap-in replacement for pointers/handles parameters in the standard Win32 API functions.
+Once created, you use the class instance as a snap-in replacement for pointers/handles parameters in the standard Win32 API function calls.

 #### Example